Community is more important than ever. To help stay connected, BGF has created tailored programs and services to assist and empower our clients.

 Health & Wellbeing Programs

 BGF's Health & Wellbeing Programs are a fantastic opportunity to connect with other people living with HIV and to share your experiences, meet new people and cultivate a new skill to help you thrive.
-BGF will be introducing new online programs regularly so make sure to return and check for updates.
+BGF will be introducing new online programs regularly so make sure to check our PROGRAM CALENDAR.

 BGF's Community Support Workers are here to support all our clients in the community who require and use our services.
 Our dedicated staff is available to help BGF clients with the following duties: